 We are chastened when we do something wrong.
 Our being scourged has nothing to do with any wrong doing.
 Rather, it has to do with the reduction of our independence, and is an indication that we are doing everything right (every son He receives).

 Scourging reaches into the very depth of our being and crucifies our self-life (our right to our own ways), and removes our propensity towards all self-sufficiency.

 A spirited horse has to be broken before it can be ridden.
 This is done, not because the horse has done something wrong, but so it can become productive.
 Likewise, scourging has to do with our becoming a yielded vessel in the hand of the Lord.

-John W. Follette once said that there are few who minister out of a broken spirit.
+John W. Follette once said that there are few whose life reveals, or expresses their having a broken spirit.
 This is because there are few who are willing to go through the process of being reduced, through scourging.

 We may feel that we do not deserve the problems that we find in our pathway, and this is true.
 But they are there because the Lord is seeking to make us far more capable and useful to Him in the outworking of His purposes.